• Skip to primary navigation

 Crispy Baked Coconut Shrimp with Spicy Orange Dipping Sauce

-Crispy baked coconut shrimp with spicy orange dipping sauce is a delicious appetizer, game day deliciousness and it makes a great entrée!
-These are baked and not fried which makes them low-fat and low-calorie.
-The panko breadcrumbs, coconut flour, and coconut flakes give a crispy crunchy coating!
-Trust me, you will never fry again! #FootballFoods
+Crispy baked coconut shrimp with spicy orange dipping sauce is a delicious appetizer and can also be a great entrée.
+These are oven-baked, low-fat, and low-calorie.
+The panko breadcrumbs, coconut flour, and coconut flakes give a crispy, crunchy coating.

 crispy baked coconut shrimp with spicy orange dipping sauce